EFFECTIVE EPI MANAGEMENT

 To help avoid possible mouth sores from the caustic attributes of the powdered enzymes.

-• In countries outside the USA, if powdered pancreatin is not readily available, CREON an enteric-coated capsule used for cystic fibrosis patients, may be used successfully after some trial and error.
-Start by either opening the capsule and sprinkling the CREON pellets on the food (do not mix) and serve immediately or give CREON 10 (or 12) approximately five minutes prior to a meal.
-Do not incubate.
+- In countries outside the USA, if powdered pancreatin is not readily available, CREON an enteric-coated capsule used for human cystic fibrosis patients, may be used successfully after some trial and error.
+Start by either opening the capsule and sprinkling the CREON pellets on the food (do not mix and do not incubate) and serve immediately or give CREON 10 (or 12) approximately five minutes prior to a meal.
+Never incubate CREON!
 If poor digestion still occurs, start increasing the dose by increments of five.
 Dosage may vary greatly from one dog to another.
-Some EPI dogs do well on one CREON 10 (12) with each meal, some need two CREON 10 (12), or one CREON 25.
+Some EPI dogs do well on one CREON 10 (12) capsule with each meal, some need two CREON 10 (12), or one CREON 25.
 With CREON it depends on the individual dog which dose and administration technique of CREON will work most effectively.

 DIET